 Sonoma Valley

-Famous for its wines, Sonoma Valley features over 400 wineries and several annual festivals.
-Consider a day of wine tasting or visiting local farm-to-table restaurants.
+Famous for its wines, Sonoma Valley features hundreds of wineries and seasonal events.
+Consider a day of wine tasting or visiting farm-to-table restaurants.
 Sonoma glamping is also popular on its own.

 Things to do when Glamping in Bay Area South